guoyu07/bootcamp4/src/unit1/lesson1/README.md

 ### Exercise: Running on Windows, Linux or MacOS

-To set up RavenDB on Windows, Linux or MacOS, you will need first to download it from <http://ravendb.net/download> (selecting the right distribution for your platform).
+If you want to set up RavenDB on Windows, Linux, or MacOS, you will need to download it from  <http://ravendb.net/download>.
+Make sure you are selecting the right distribution for your platform.
 You will get a compressed file that you can extract to a folder of your preference.

 Go ahead and do it, we can wait.

 Done?!
-Now, all you need to do is run the `./Server/Raven.Server.exe` located in RavenDB folder.
+Now, run the `./Server/Raven.Server.exe` located in RavenDB folder.
 This will start a console application in interactive mode, inside a console application.
-Also, the script will open your browser and start the RavenDB Management Studio
+Also, the script will open your browser and start the RavenDB Management Studio.

--   Put RavenDB image here

 By default, RavenDB will try to use `http://localhost:8080` as its endpoint.
 But, if something is already using port 8080, RavenDB will fail to start and